arzoo14/PCP-books/docs/UAG/TimeSeriesQuerying.rst

 Section 9.2, “`Timeseries Queries`_”, explains how query expressions are formed using the **pmseries** query language.

-Section 9.3, “`Metadata Qualifiers and Metatdata Operators`_”, explains various metadata properties.
+Section 9.3, “`Metadata Qualifiers and Metadata Operators`_”, explains various metadata properties.

 Section 9.4, “`Time Specification`_”, specifies a specific time window of interest.